Mars Lasar: Early life

 When Lasar was eleven, he began to learn piano, and was trained extensively in jazz and classical.
-It was his mother, who was a classical artist from Germany, that ignited a love for music in him.
+It was his mother, a classical artist from Germany, who ignited a love for music in him.
 Lasar has been interested in technology as long as he can remember.
 Using a stopwatch, a cassette player, and a shortwave radio, he demonstrated multi-track sequencing before it was ever invented.

 His mother was also partly the reason for his interest in art, and he began hanging his original oil paintings around his high school in the 80's.

 When Lasar was fifteen, he received the "Young Composers Award" sponsored by the Sydney Opera House.
 It was at this age that he discovered his interest in blending music and technology which soon led him into working and composing for the President of Fairlight Computers.

 He was discovered by Fairlight while being a part of a band of members who loved music, mathematics, and technology equally.
 As a band in the late 70's and early 80's, they used synthesizers, monophonic sequencers, drum machines, and vocals and would dress up in spacesuits when they performed.